City-of-Vantaa-SmartLab/Mobiilinutakortti/backend/README.md

 ## Task definition / environment variables / secrets

 AWS sets up task definitions based on the `task-definition.json` file.
 This includes environment variables and secrets.
+Note that in the cloud environment, the secrets are read from environment variables eventually during runtime so these are all basically environment variables, just the inital source of them (ACM or task definition) might vary.

 The secrets are:
 * `RDS_PASSWORD`: Amazon RDS password.